 If a service has a specific need or issue in relation to Safeguarding, then they can request a closed virtual or closed face-to-face course to support with the need.
-Contact details for setting's Regional Training Manager can be found on Engage: https://app.employeeapp.co.uk/page/3621
+Contact details for setting's Regional Training Manager can be found on Engage.

-6.5 All members of school leadership teams, including the Headteacher (or equivalent) and DSL should also be familiar with Working Together to Safeguard Children 2023
+6.5 All members of the leadership teams, including the Head of School (or equivalent)/ Registered Manager and DSL/Safeguarding Lead should also be familiar with Working Together to Safeguard Children